rmcnamara4/virus-host-regulation/Figures_Published/Figure_1/Main/Data/README.md

-+ **./dengue_2_iso_and_human_codon_freq.csv**: contains codon frequency values for the Dengue 2 isolates and human gene sequences; also contains the optimal to non-optimal ratio for each sequence
++ **./dengue_2_iso_and_human_codon_freq.csv**: contains codon frequency values for the Dengue 2 isolates and human gene sequences; also contains the optimal to non-optimal ratio for each sequence (relative to human)

 + **./dengue_isolates_h-relative_rscu_fc.csv**: contains the H-relative RSCU values for all of the Dengue isolates

 + **./viral_rscu_fc_human.csv**: contains the H-relative RSCU values for all of the viral genomes downloaded from RefSeq; also contains the Spearman correlation of these values with human optimality and the p-value